-Commercial Paper Programme:
+Commercial Paper Programme (EUR):

-In addition to the EMTN Programme, the Company launched a 2 EUR billion Commercial Paper Programme in late February 2004.
+In addition to the EMTN Programme, the Company launched a 2 EUR billion Commercial Paper Programme in February 2004.
 In August 2013, the size of the Commercial Paper Programme was increased from 2 EUR billion to 3 EUR billion.
-During the year 2014, the total volume of commercial paper issuance for this program was 4.833 EUR million.
-At the end of the year 2014, no amounts were outstanding for the Commercial Paper Programme.
+At the end of the year 2015, no amounts were outstanding for the Commercial Paper Programme.